Yandy Díaz Player Props: Rays vs. Padres

 Yandy Díaz At The Plate

-- Diaz leads Tampa Bay in total hits (68) this season while batting .304 with 26 extra-base hits.
+- Diaz leads Tampa Bay with 69 hits and an OBP of .398 this season.

-- Among qualifying batters, he ranks 10th in batting average, while his on-base percentage ranks ninth and he is 13th in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 10th, his on-base percentage ranks eighth, and he is 11th in the league in slugging.

-- In 20.3% of his games this year, he has hit a long ball, and 4.6% of his trips to the dish.
+- In 20.0% of his games this season, he has hit a long ball, and 4.5% of his trips to the plate.

-- Diaz has picked up an RBI in 37.3% of his games this season, with more than one RBI in 13.6% of his games.
-He has also produced three or more runs in five contests.
+- In 36.7% of his games this season, Diaz has had at least one RBI.
+He's picked up more than one in 13.3% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.